jka133/inf-2600/README.md

-All sollutions will be presented at once.
+All solutions will be presented once they are found.
+The algorithms are being put to use on one tower at the time.
+The path and information on the solutions are being plotted to the user.

+*BFS uses some time to find teh solution on high towers, keep this in mind.

+Script is tested and run in this environment.

 Python 3.11.2
 (venv)